 - Kamen Rider Kuuga.
 When protagonist, Yuusuke Godai, first receives visions of his Ultimate Form, Ultimate Kuuga, the coloring of his eyes are pitch-black, symbolizing the risk of his becoming evil should he transform into Ultimate Kuuga.
 In the penultimate episode, Yuusuke does, in fact, transform to Ultimate Kuuga, but due to his self-control, manages to retain the red-eye coloring of his normal Mighty Form.
 The risk of slipping into 'Black-Eyed Ultimate Kuuga' is not entirely eliminated, however, and Yuusuke, in fact, tells his partner, Ichijou, to shoot him should it happen.

-- It's not presented as evil (at least insofar as stealing a person's soul and free will is presented as "not evil"; the show's basically taken the route of "types of magic aren't evil, it's what you do with them"), but whenever a Confessor uses her power in the Legend of the Seeker TV series, there is a close up of her eyes (and the eyes of her victim) turning pure black for a few moments.
-Can somebody confirm whether this is also the case in the original books?
+- In Legend of the Seeker, it's not presented as evil (at least insofar as stealing a person's soul and free will is presented as "not evil"; the show's basically taken the route of "types of magic aren't evil, it's what you do with them"), but whenever a Confessor uses her power, there is a close up of her eyes (and the eyes of her victim) turning pure black for a few moments.
+This isn't the case in the original books, though the effect is somewhat similar to the villainous Emperor Jagang's permanently black eyes.

 - In Lexx, solid black eyes represent possession by His Divine Shadow.